Wootric/slate/source/includes/_ios_targeted_sampling.md

 You can trigger surveys based on an end-user's property, an event that you might be tracking in your app or a combination of both.
 You must configure the rules that trigger these surveys inside Wootric Settings Panel.

-To set the properties for the end user you can pass an dictionary to the `setEndUserProperties` method.
+To set the properties for the end user you can pass a dictionary to the `setEndUserProperties` method.

 To trigger a survey with an event you ned to use